Han-Cao/collapse-bubble/pipeline/pangenie/README.md

 2. **HWE check**: If genotype merging is not appropriate, it increases the discrepancy from HWE.
 We compute HWE p‑values for both the unmerged and merged scenarios.
 If `HWE_P(unmerge)` / `HWE_P(merge)` > `--hwe-ratio`, then merging is rejected.
 Since accurate genotypes should yield high HWE p‑values, a small `--hwe-ratio` is generally not required based on our test.

 3. **Frequency check**: After merging, we compare the resulting AF against the reference panel frequencies (`mc.pangenie.biallelic.uniqid.vcfwave.merge_dup.collapse.vcf.gz`).
 If merging heterozygous genotypes increases the AF discrepancy from the reference panel, the merge is rejected.
 This ensures merging is performed only when it genuinely improves genotype accuracy.

+Since this step require estmating AF and HWE, please only run it on population VCFs.